Skip to content

 There are a number of ways you could take out a loan in an emergency:

-Bridging loan - A bridging loan is a short-term loan that can be used to ‘tide you over’ while you’re waiting for funds to arrive.
-They are often used for buying a house when you’re still waiting for the sale of your old property to go through.
+If you want to borrow a large amount of money for a short time, a bridging loan can tide you over while you’re waiting for a separate sum of money to arrive.
+It’s most commonly used for buying a house when you’re still waiting for the sale of your current property to go through.

 Emergency loans to avoid

-Even if you need emergency funds, it’s probably best to avoid the following types of loan:
+Even if you need to take out a loan in an emergency, it’s probably best to avoid the following types of borrowing:

-• Doorstep loan – also known as home credit or home collection loans, they typically charge the highest Annual Percentage Rate (APR).
-APR includes the amount of interest you’ll pay on top of the amount you’ve borrowed, plus any fees the lender charges, over a 12-month period.
+These are also known as home credit or home collection loans.
 When you take out a doorstep loan, the lender comes to your home to collect the repayments.

 Please note that you can’t compare payday, logbook or doorstep loans with Compare the Market.